cy384/ssheven/README.md

 -------
 A modern SSH client for Mac OS 7/8/9.

-Project status: as of 0.3.0 (see github releases), an actual SSH client with a zero-features "vanilla" fixed-size terminal
+Project status: as of 0.4.0 (see github releases), an actual SSH client with a fixed-size terminal, good enough to run `top`.

 ![ssheven screenshot](http://www.cy384.com/media/img/ssheven-screenshot.png)

 system requirements
 -------------------
-* CPU: Any PPC processor.
-Maybe a 33 or 40 MHz 68040 (or 68LC040).
-68030 is too slow (for now).
+* CPU: Any PPC processor, or a 33 MHz 68040 (maybe a 68LC040, maybe 25 MHz).
 * RAM: 2MB
 * Disk space: 1MB for the fat binary
 * System 7.5 recommended, earlier System 7 versions possible with the Thread Manager extension installed